emmetaobrien/Calgary-Preschool-MRI-Dataset/README.md

 - Cognitive tests administered included: NEPSY-II, Woodcock-Johnson-IV, along with behavioural questionnaires: Language Use Inventory and Child Communication Checklist-2.

 Cognitive scores may be requested using the contact email above.

-Cognitive scores may be requested using the contact email above.